-The cleaning and degreasing bath is carried out in any of the 6 large bunded tanks within the installation.
-Degreasing removes surface oils, grease and traces of coolants and lubricants from fabricated steel using proprietary solutions which are acidic.
-Surfactant additives are occasionally added in the acid pickling baths which remove oil and grease from the metal surface by emulsification.
+The degreasing baths are bunded tanks within the installation identified on the plan in Appendix 1.
+Degreasing removes surface oils, grease and traces of coolants and lubricants from fabricated steel using proprietary solutions which are alkaline.
+It is normal to add the proprietary chemical Masco 45 to the degrease bath which removes oil and grease from the metal surface by emulsification.
 The resulting unstable emulsions float on the surface of the bath and can be removed.
-The cleaning and degreasing operation is the initial stage of the pre-treatment process, however, the product is not removed from the tank into a separate pickling tank.
-Pickling takes place after cleaning and degreasing has occurred.
+The bath is heated to about 30°C to aid the cleaning process by heat generated by the boiler.

-Pollution Prevention and Control (England and Wales) Regulations 2000 (as amended)
+Environmental Permitting (England and Wales) Regulations 2010 (as amended) (as amended)